integral part of the learning process is the opportunity to test our nascent

 it, including complex computations.
 The operations of System 2 are often

-associated with the subjective experience of agency, choice, and concentration.
+associated with the subjective experience of agency,

 When our College Life Coordinators talk to students about

 following their dreams, they are not referring to rainbows and unicorns but to real,